luisao8/AI-Music-Synthesizer-back/README.md

 ---

 ## Project Description
 Welcome to one of the first of its kind.
 A first version of an AI Music Synthesizer using Facebook's MusicGen.
 The idea is to further develop and train it to fine tune it into becoming an Electronic Music Synthesizer.
 Its a webapp with a login using auth0.
-Once to authenticate you'll gain access to the synth where you'll introduce a prompt, select a length in seconds, and get back a wav file to listen to.
-If its correct you'll be able to download and start again.
+Once you authenticate you'll gain access to the synth where you'll introduce a prompt, select a length in seconds, and get back a wav file to listen to.
+If you like it you'll be able to download and start again.

 The Web-app consists of a Front-end in React which interacts with a Node Back-end sending it its requests.
 The back-end in turn inferences a music-gen model in Replicate which then sends back a link to a wav file as output.

 ---